alpyxn/moviestar/app/README.md

 - Added profile picture URL support for actors and directors
 - Created dedicated endpoints for accessing and updating these fields
 - Added migration script to update the database schema

+### Profile Picture Management (v7.0)
+- Added support for removing profile pictures by sending `null` or empty strings to the API
+- Modified backend to consistently handle profile picture removal
+- Updated validation to allow empty values for profile picture URLs
+- Frontend support for profile picture upload and removal

 ## API Changes